-Community Outcome Level of service Measure / Target Current Performance Resilient A quality swimming or 85% of pool users satisfied.
-Not measured Communities exercise experience at the Hokitika Pool • No Residents' Satisfaction Survey was undertaken in 2023.
+Community Outcome Level of service Measure / Target Current Performance Resilient 85% of pool users satisfied.
+Not measured Communities No Residents' Satisfaction Survey was undertaken in 2023.
 (2021/2022: 63% - Biennial Residents' Satisfaction Survey February 2022.)

 West Coast Wilderness Trail

 Over the 2022 -2023 year there was a reduction in the number of everyday riders.
 It is assessed that this is due to a drop of in local trail participation caused by unforeseen trail closures, storm damage and a drop in short-cycle tourism.
 Regardless, trail cycle adventure service providers are generally positive about the latest season's customer numbers.